 All children that have a medical condition attending Family Day Care must provide a medical management plan outlying their condition and the medical treatment of that condition.
+This must be done at the point of enrollment and an update must be submitted on an annual basis.

-Medical conditions may include Asthma, Anaphylaxis or Diabetes.
+Medical conditions may include asthma, anaphylaxis or diabetes.
 The medical management plan must by kept up to date at all times.
 Medical management plans must be completed in consultation with a medical professional.